Our Staff

 Vi Ho, Program Assistant

 Hello!
-My name is Vi, and I am excited to be one of the youth interns!
+My name is Vi, pronounced “V”, my pronouns are she/her and I am one of the program assistants at the fed!

 Bailey Ingram-Johnson, Program Assistant

 Hello!
-My name is Bailey Ingram-Johnson, and I am happy to be one of the new Youth Interns here at the Fed.
+My name is Bailey Ingram-Johnson, and I am a Program Assistant here at the Fed!

-I was born in Edmonton, Alberta, and I humbly acknowledge this land as the traditional territories of many First Nations, including the Nehiyaw (Cree), Denesuliné (Dene), Nakota Sioux (Stoney), Anishinaabe (Saulteaux) and Niitsitapi (Blackfoot) people.
-I currently reside in Victoria, British Columbia, and I am extremely proud to be a guest here on the unceded traditional lands of the Tsawout and Tsartlip people.
+I was born in Edmonton, Alberta, this land is the traditional territories of many First Nations, including the Nehiyaw (Cree), Denesuliné (Dene), Nakota Sioux (Stoney), Anishinaabe (Saulteaux) and Niitsitapi (Blackfoot) people.
+I currently reside on Vancouver island, British Columbia.
 Although I am new to my journey working in a Youth Network, I have no shortage of passion for the task.
 As someone who has been in government care since I was 5 years old, I know how valuable a network of support can be and I am honoured to say that I am a part of that.
-When I graduated from high school and started looking at potential paths my life could take, I kept coming back to one conclusion: Ultimately, I wouldn’t feel fulfilled unless I could make a difference.
+I feel fulfilled from connecting with others and making a difference where I can.
 I am hoping to absorb all that I can in my time at the Fed and use it to further my interests in social work, sustainability, and cultural competency.

 If I am not working (my dream job) then I am likely crafting, foraging, cooking or spending time with my Fiancé, our dog, two cats, and a bearded dragon.